Drive sales on autopilot with ecommerce-focused featuresSee Features

 How to Improve Your Customer Retention Rate: The Lifecycle Map

 You can find the Lifecycle map by going to Audience > Customer breakdown.
-Or, by simply clicking the View Customer breakdown button at the bottom of your Retention Report.

 With the Lifecycle map, Omnisend takes the headache out of performing an RFM Analysis.
 It helps identify which of your customers are your champions, which you’re at risk of losing, and which you can afford to let go.